Chapter 11 Haig 121224

 strongly suspected that this attack on his recon platoon was just a

 precursor to something bigger.
-Like us, the 1/2nd was close by, but
+Like us, the 1/2nd was nearby, but

 couldn't help because they too were tasked with protecting the road used